hacs/integration/docs/developer/plugin.md

 When searching for accepted files HACS will look in this order:

 - The `dist`directory.
-- On the latest release
+- On the latest release.
-- The root of the repository
+- The root of the repository.

 All `.js` files it finds in the first location it finds one that matches the name will be downloaded.

+If your plugin require files that are not `js` files, use place all files (including the card file) in the `dist` directory.

 ### GitHub releases (optional)